MicrosoftDocs/windows-itpro-docs/windows/client-management/advanced-troubleshooting-boot-problems.md

 4. You might receive one of the following outputs:

     - Scanning all disks for Windows installations.
-Please wait, since this may take a while...
+Please wait, since this may take a while ...
     Successfully scanned Windows installations.
 Total identified Windows installations: 0 The operation completed successfully.